-The ideal resume is a concise, well organized, aesthetically pleasing document that describes your background as it relates to your current career objective.
-It is NOT meant to be a complete autobiography.
+The ideal résumé is a concise, well-organized, aesthetically pleasing document that describes your background as it relates to your current career objective.
+It is not meant to be a complete autobiography.

-Contents of a Resume
+Contents of a Résumé

-Include name, address, phone number and professional email address.
+Include name, address, phone number, and professional email address.

-Your name should be the most prominent text on your resume.
+Your name should be the most prominent text on your résumé.

 Career Objective or Summary

 Used to express your career or current interests and reference the skills you bring to the specific position to which you are applying.
 Some applicants chose to use a "Personal Summary" or "Summary of Qualifications" section.
-This lists, in bullet point format, the skills, traits and experiences you have that directly relate to the job to which you are applying.
+This lists, in bullet point format, the skills, traits, and experiences you have that directly relate to the job to which you are applying.

-Include names and locations of college(s) attended, dates of graduation (or anticipated), degree(s) earned and major/concentration.
-You may include your GPA.
-Correct format GPA: 4.0.
+Include names and locations of college(s) attended, dates of graduation (or anticipated), degree(s) earned, and major/concentration.
+You may include your GPA if 3.00 or better (correct format: GPA: 4.00).
 List awards and honors, and you may include relevant coursework as well.
 Certifications and licenses can be included here also.